 Now it’s time to see what else the Algarve has to offer with a day trip to some of the coast’s most iconic spots.
-These are the places that you’re bound to have seen online as their photos instantly generate wanderlust and disbelief that they are indeed real.
+These are the places that you’re bound to have seen online as photos of them instantly generate wanderlust and disbelief that they are indeed real.

 - Benagil Cave: One look at this magical sea cave and you’ll understand why the Benagil Cave is so popular.
-This natural seaside cave and the little beach inside are only accessible from the water.
-But what makes this cave so incredible is the small hole in the domed ceiling that lets sunlight pour in, creating a one-of-a-kind sight.
+This cave and the little beach inside are only accessible from the water, but what makes it so incredible is the small hole in the domed ceiling that lets sunlight pour in, creating a one-of-a-kind sight.
 Tours to the Benagil Cave run from Portimao and from Albufeira.

 Day 10: Algarve

 - Silves: Probably the most popular inland destination is the town of Silves, thanks to its majestic castle.
-Dating from the Moorish period, Silves Castle is a classic and makes it easy to understand why the town was once the capital of the Algarve Kingdom.
-But the town has even more to offer with its relaxed and rustic streets, not to mention the Ponte Romana De Silves which runs over the small river.
+Dating from the Moorish period, Silves Castle is a classic and makes it easy to understand why the town was once the capital of the Kingdom of the Algarve.
+However, the town has even more to offer with its relaxed and rustic streets, not to mention the Ponte Romana De Silves, which runs over the small river.

-- Estoi: There’s really only two reasons to visit the little town of Estoi and those are the Palácio de Estoi and the Roman Villa of Milreu.
-The 19th century palace makes a statement with its pink facade and pleasant gardens.
-Nearby, you’ll find the ancient ruins of the Roman Villa, home to well-preserved mosaics from a Roman bathhouse.
+- Estoi: There’s really only two reasons to visit the little town of Estoi: the Palácio de Estoi and the Roman Villa of Milreu.
+The 19th-century palace makes a statement with its pink facade and pleasant gardens.
+Nearby, you’ll find the ancient ruins of a Roman villa, home to well-preserved mosaics from a Roman bathhouse.

 Now that you’ve gone through how to spend 10 days in Portugal, you should be excited for the fantastic trip you have in front of you.
 After having seen all these awesome places, you won’t be able to wait to return and explore more!